plantprojects/bookmarks-api/documentation/api.md

 Group of all bookmark-related resources.

 ## Bookmark [/bookmarks{?tag}]
-Actions related to the movies as a Group
+Actions related to the bookmarks as a Group

 ### Get All Bookmarks [GET]
 Returns a list of all bookmarks